Monday, December 21, 2020

 (1982) Dir.
 Chu Yuan (Yuen Chor)

-The thing is, who is a spy for the throne and who isn't?
+The thing is, who else is a spy for the throne and who isn't?
 People try and confess being a spy to out each other, so who can you trust?
 Meanwhile some real ghosts fly around in an immaculately green-lit mist-shrouded haunted ruin atop a nearby hill.
-Spending a night up there on a bet, Lo Leih does the Costello monster comedy bit, quaking with fear while being gaslit by the ghost stealing his food one bite at a time, etc. with Chi-Liu as the Abbott straight man who sees nothing.
-Great, if familiar, stuff, all bathed in emerald green light, diffused by the mist.
-The sword fights are okay but it's really the spooky elaborate beauty of the sets and eccentric characters I vibe with; the always dark or at dusk/dawn inner/outer mist-enshrouded otherworld of the Ghostly Village, and the colorful never-ending parade of villains--like scruffy old rogue named Dugu Fei, aka "the Handsome Loner," aka "the one who disdains his kinfolks."
-And this time there are no exterior shots, nor or even daytime shots!
-Everything occurs from dusk to dawn, aka the time of ghosts, eddying through the gorgeous swirling mist like whirling vape-nados.
+Spending a night up there after another lost bet, Lo Leih does the old slapstick ghost comedy bit, trying to eat food but every time he turns around because of a noise, a sneaky ghost grabs whatever he was about to eat and then disappears before he looks back, etc. etc. Sure it's a tired cliche, but the scene is all bathed in Bava-esque emerald green light, diffused by the Chor Yen-trademark mist.
+The sword fights are fine as usual, but it's really the spooky elaborate beauty of the sets and eccentric characters I vibe with most, and why this is one of my top ten Shaw Brothers films.
+Evert scene is filmed inside the big Shaw soundstages, beautifully lit, always dark or at dusk/dawn, that golden magic hour glow washing over the mist and cherry blossoms.
+And the mincing has to be forgivable in the midst of all that sublimated subtext.
+I love the colorful never-ending parade of villains--like scruffy old drunken scoundrel Dugu Fei, aka "the Handsome Loner, also known as 'the one who disdains his kinfolk."
+Whoever did the subtitle translations deserves a lot of credit as they seethe deadpan wit yet never condescend or pander.
+And this time there are no exterior shots, and very few daytime shots!
+Everything occurs from dusk to dawn, magic hour to magic hour, aka the time of ghosts, eddying through the gorgeous swirling mist, exploding tombs, gambling dens, reception halls, and those Shaw Brother's interlocked gardens/apartment/gardens, vast soundstages bigger than most city blocks, every corner and space planned and gorgeous, the mist whirling vape-nados wrapping it all in a sublime Bava-esque atmosphere that's like crack for film lovers with deep blacks on big screen HD TVs.

 -----------------